XLSX Diff

 - Make sure the target file is a local

-.xlsx file (not a Git history version or read-only file).
+.xlsx file (not a Git/SVN history version or read-only file).

-- Double-click the cell you want to edit.
+- Double-click a non-formula cell you want to edit.

 - Type the new value.

-- Press Enter or Tab to save — the file is written immediately and the diff view reloads.
+- Press Enter or Tab to stage the change in the current session.

 - Press Escape to cancel without saving.